 If we and any of our potential future collaborators are successful in commercializing our products, the FDA and foreign regulatory authorities would require that we and any of our potential future collaborators report certain information about adverse medical events if those products may have caused or contributed to those adverse events.
 The timing of our obligation to report would be triggered by the date we become aware of the adverse event as well as the nature of the event.
 We and any of our potential future collaborators or CROs may fail to report adverse events within the prescribed timeframe.
-If we or any of our potential future collaborators or CROs fail to comply with such reporting obligations, the FDA or a foreign regulatory authority could take action, including criminal prosecution, the imposition of civil monetary penalties, seizure of our products or delay in approval or clearance of future products.
+If we or any of our potential future collaborators or CROs may fail to report adverse events within the prescribed timeframe.
+If we or any of our potential prosecution, the imposition of civil monetary penalties, seizure of our products or delay in approval or clearance of future products.